 - Lower price point per person – group coaching allows the coach to work with more people over less time, thus lowering the investment price per participant

-WME’s Group Coaching Facilitator Programme
+WME’s Introduction to Group Coaching Facilitation Programme

 This programme has been designed to support organisations to increase their internal capacity to offer group coaching, through upskilling employees in the skills and capabilities to be an effective group coach.